robotsinboxes/night-drive-music/README.md

 This project is a band website showcasing the musician's songs and music videos, merchandise, news and upcoming live shows.

-Music can be listened to through an audio player built with Javascript, and music videos viewed through a video player built using React-Player.

 **This project is in progress.**

 ## Future Goals